Get the 121doc appReorder in just 3 clicks. It’s free

 What happens after I submit my order?

-Your consultation will be sent directly to our medical team, where it will be reviewed by one of our doctors.
+Your online consultation will be sent directly to our medical team, where it will be reviewed by on of our in-house doctors.

-If your chosen treatment is deemed suitable for your use, they will issue a prescription.
-Your prescription is then forwarded to our pharmacy, where your medication will be dispensed and dispatched for courier delivery.
+If a doctor approves you for treatment, they will issue a prescription.
+Your prescription will then be forwarded to our pharmacist, where you medication will be dispensed and dispatched for delivery.

 Is the price all-inclusive?